 Both of the two 1987 movies about a "family" of attractive vampires who lure a young man and make him into a half-vampire before he is eventually "cured" (Near Dark (1987) and The Lost Boys) feature a son of Jason Miller in their casts: Joshua John Miller is in Near Dark, and his half-brother Jason Patric is in The Lost Boys.

 In the opening sequence there is a random crowd shot that includes an older man in the distance with thick glasses wearing a Gothic looking hooded black robe.
 While his appearance is in line with the "spooky" factor of the film, he is in fact a semi-nomadic Christian.

 In the movie "Lethal Weapon", when Mertaugh and Riggs are walking down the street discussing how Mertaugh owes Hunsacker, a movie theater's marquee displays "Lost Boys: This Year's Hit".
 Richard Donner directed "Lethal Weapon" and produced "The Lost Boys".
 Both were both released in the same year.

 The movie didn't originally end on a joke.
 After the scene with Grampa at the refrigerator, it was supposed to cut to the surviving Lost Boys regrouping in the sunken hotel.
 The last shot was of a mural on the wall, made in the early 1900s, with Max in it - looking exactly the same as he did today.
 All of this appeared in an early draft of the script, but ultimately was never filmed.

-When Max first arrives at Sam, Lucy and Michael's house for dinner he does not enter until invited in by Michael.
-This echoes many vampire films in that, according to vampire myths, vampires must be invited in before they can enter someone's home.
+When Max first arrives at Sam, Lucy, and Michael's house for dinner he does not enter until invited in by Michael.
+This is in accordance with the conventional wisdom that vampires must be invited in before they can enter someone's home.